 - Potassium sulfate

-Do not use gypsum on soil that has a pH of less than 5.5.
-It can produce conditions that are poisonous to the plants.
+Never put gypsum on soil that has a pH lower than 5.5.
+It can create an environment that is toxic to the plants.